Pascal-So/peg-solitaire/report/section_intermediate.typ

 universe was mirrored (parity transformation) and time was reversed @sozzi_parity_2007.
 Note that all three transformations must be applied together, the symmetry does not hold for a subset of them.

-By gratuitous abuse of terminology, we now apply this same concept to Peg Solitaire.
+By gratuitous abuse of terminology, we now apply this same concept of discrete symmetries to Peg Solitaire.

 === Parity Transformation
 If we record a game and mirror one coordinate, the resulting recording still behaves exactly like a normal game of Peg Solitaire.
 This is exactly the property that we used in the #link(<sec:mirroring>)[section on the mirroring optimization].
+#footnote([Rotation is another discrete symmetry in peg solitaire, whereas in the real universe it is continuous.])
 We therefore say that P symmetry holds in Peg Solitaire.

 === Time Reversal